 Total compliance (5 points): Bait stations should be secured to minimize movement of the device and be tamper resistant.
 Bait stations should be secured with a ground rod, chain, cable or wire, or glued to the wall/ground, or secured with a patio stone (wall signs are required if using patio stones) to prevent the bait from being removed by shaking, washed away, etc. Bait stations should be tamper resistant through the use of screws, latches, locks, or by other effective means.
 Note - only traps containing bait are required to be secured.
-Live traps used indoors are not required to be secured to the ground; auditee may use metal "sleeves" or similar solutions to prevent displacement, crushing by forklifts, etc. Live traps should be positioned so that the openings are parallel with and closest to the wall.
-Glue boards should be inside a device (e.g. trap box, PVC pipe, etc.) rather than loose on the floor.
+Live traps used indoors are not required to be secured to the ground; auditee may use metal "sleeves" or similar solutions to prevent displacement, crushing by forklifts, etc. Live traps should be inside a device (e.g. trap box, PVC pipe, etc.) rather than loose on the floor.
 Auditor discretion applies to traps placed on curbing.